jarcos/Private-profiles/README.md

 Private-profiles
 ================

-Plugin for WP that hide the user's profiles, less the own profile's user.
+Plugin for WP that hides other users' profiles, except for the current user's profile.
 For admin members, the members page isn't hide.